Louisville Bankruptcy Attorney

 At our law firm, we are happy to discuss your earlier discharge if you have questions.
 We have been handling civil contempt matters in violations of a bankruptcy court order for years.
 If you want to review what type of bankruptcy to file or whether a debt may be non dischargeable, make an appointment.

 The attorney-client relationship is confidential, and making a mistake by even one day may make a debt non dischargeable.
-The schedules and plan must be appropriately filed, and your rights must be legally enforced to stop the telephone calls and further collection.

 Free Kentucky Foreclosure Manual - Nick C. Thompson, Louisville, Kentucky Bankruptcy Attorney